jskov/mada-style-gradle/README.md

 # mada-style-gradle

-A Gradle plugin that enables and configures plugins for java development as I prefer it (for dk.mada code).
+A Gradle plugin that enables and configures a number of code style and quality plugins for java development.

-If you are in disagreement about the style, you are most welcome to not use it.

-This plugin can be removed without risking anything more than the style shifting away from my preferences.
+This plugin is a low-friction way of improving you code quality:

+* enables a range of plugins with no clutter added to the build file (assuming the convention configurations are agreeable)
+* configured entirely via entries in `gradle.properties`, so disabling/removing the plugin does not break the build file

 ## Using the Plugin